Prayer Changes Everything

 - 82% of praying adults most often pray silently and by themselves.

 - 2% of those surveyed said they prayed collectively with a church

 What would it look like if the gathered community of New Hope Hawaii Kai set their hearts on seeking God for 21 days of prayer and fasting together?
-This year we aren’t going to just set some resolutions, we are going to resolve to live out our values as a community who wants more of God’s presence in our lives.
+This month from January 5 to January 26 we aren’t going to just set some resolutions, we are going to resolve to live out our values as a community who wants more of God’s presence in our lives.
 Below you will find information and resources that we will be using as a church during this 21 day journey.

 This resource presents several prayer models that will help guide you in your prayer life.
 Click the button below to receive a free digital copy.

 The goal of fasting is to draw nearer to God.
 Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button of our soul and renews us from the inside out.
 It also enables us to celebrate the goodness and mercy of God and prepares our hearts for all the good things God desires to bring into our lives.
 Remember, your personal fast should present a level of challenge, but it is very important to know your body, your options, and, most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.